maweiche/unboxed/lesson.md

 This will allow you to use Solana Pay while testing locally.

 <!-- Should we relocate this Solflare download to beginning of demo to not break flow of build? -->
 On your mobile device, download the Solflare wallet if you haven't already.
-This demo works best with Solflare (Phantom wallet will display a warning message when scanning a Solana Pay QR code).
 Once Solflare is set up, switch to devnet in the wallet and scan the QR code on the home page labeled “SOL Transfer”.
 This QR code is a reference implementation for a transaction request that performs a simple SOL transfer and also calls the `requestAirdrop` function to fund the mobile wallet with devnet SOL.

 ### 3. Location check-in API